MovieLabs/mddf/mddf-tools/dev/packaging/_README.txt

                    can be ignored.
 The DMG file will still be created... it just won't be acceptable to the Apple store.

-                2) from command line, run
+                2) the deploy-init task may fail due to inability to delete files in  the "${proj.home}/packager/deploy/bundles" directory.
+To fix, from command line, run

                       chflags -R nouchg /PATH/TO/DIRECTORY/WITH/LOCKED/FILES/